KrumovAI/jello/README.md

-# My App
+# Jello

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This project was created for a university assignment.
+It serves as a task management system, imitating the most basic functionality of Trello, hence the name Jello (Java + Trello).

 ## Running the application